-After concluding a particular theme, the pedotherapist needs to evaluate the degree to which the child has given sense and meaning to the orientational content.
-From a psychopedagogic perspective, this involves evaluating the elevation which has occurred in the level of the psychic life (in particular the emotional life) of the affectively disturbed child.
-Thus, it has to be determined if changes in his meanings really have occurred.
-It should be mentioned that the actual evaluation lies in the question of whether in reality he also shows more affective stability.
+After concluding a particular theme, the pedotherapist must evaluate the degree to which the child has given sense and meaning to the orientational content.
+From a psychopedagogical perspective, this involves evaluating the elevation which has occurred in the level of the psychic life (in particular, the emotional life) of the affectively disturbed child.
+Thus, it must be determined if changes in his/her meanings really have occurred.
+It is mentioned that the actual evaluation lies in the question of whether he/she also shows more affective stability.